9 Tips for Shipping Less Than Truckload

 7. Utilize analytics for future shipments.

 Visibility into performance metrics and costs provide a basis for effectively optimizing your operations.
-A TMS such as J.B.
-Hunt 360 Shipper can provide instant insights, including printable reports and a customizable dashboard for displaying your most important data points.
+A platform such as Shipper 360 by J.B.
+Hunt can provide instant insights, including printable reports and a customizable dashboard for displaying your most important data points.

 8. Determine accessorial needs ahead of time.